bevyengine/rfcs/rfcs/45-stageless.md

 - **dependency**: system (set) that must complete before another system (set) can run
 - **schedule** (noun): the executable form of a system set
 - **schedule** (verb): specify when and under what conditions systems run
-- **scheduler**: the programmer, who is attempting to specify when and under what conditions systems run
 - **executor**: runs the systems in a schedule on a world
 - **"ready"**: when a system is no longer waiting for dependencies to complete